Tripty/Erasmus/README.md

 # Erasmus
-This is the django project where there are Basic informational pages and Blog.
-Later we are aimed to add emcommerce shop for this project.
+This is the django project where Basic informational pages and Blog.
+Later we are aimed to add e-commerce shop for this project.